KareemAdel10/Rebrickable-Data-Pipeline/README.md

     - **Development and Production Environments**:
         Organized into two main resource groups, one for development and one for production, the project allows isolated testing and reliable production deployment.
     - **Environment Synchronization via CI/CD**:
         Using a CI/CD pipeline, the project synchronizes the development and production environments.
-Committing a pull request to the main branch automatically applies changes to the PRODUCTION branch, ensuring continuous alignment across environments.
+Committing a pull request to the main branch automatically applies changes to the production branch, ensuring continuous alignment across environments.
         ![CI/CD pipeline](https://dev.azure.com/1900286/CI-CD/_git/Ingestion%20Task?path=/Images/CI-CD%20pipeline.png&version=GBsecondarybranch)
 2. **Dual Configurable Pipeline Architecture with Azure Data Factory (ADF)**:
     - **Separate ADF Instances**: